Build a full chest shelf

 So, what are some exercises to build that perfect chest?

-In the following video, Uk based bodybuilder and fitness coach Mike Thurston gives us his 5 best exercises for a solid, thick, full rounded, and sexy chest.
-These 5 exercises should get you compliments anywhere from the gym to the bedroom.
-Thurston says you have to have a vision of what you want your chest to look like and the make an honest assessment of where you’re at.
-This will help you focus more on the area of the chest you need to work on.
+In the following video, UK based bodybuilder and fitness coach, Mike Thurston, gives us his 5 best exercises for a solid, thick, full, and rounded chest.
+These 5 exercises should get your pecs popping, and secure you some compliments anywhere from the gym to the grocery store.

 “train hard, train consistently, train smart and learn how to be in complete control over your body and your muscles.”

 The barbell bench press is a classic exercise, a staple of many chest workouts.
 Favored by many bodybuilders from Arnold Schwarzenegger to Kevin Levrone, with many more to name in between and after those.
 As one of the big 3 power lifts, the bench press has been considered a great exercise for building for foundation of the pecs, as well as strength.

 - Keep shoulders retracted throughout the entire set.

 - Imagine that you’re pushing your hands together for increased tension on chest

 Another classic exercise utilized by many bodybuilders, the incline dumbbell press allows for some excellent gains.
 The reason being, as opposed to movements like the barbell incline press, you are able to get a deeper stretch throughout the movement and keep more tension on the pecs.
 You also can angle your shoulders on this to eliminate an over abundance of deltoid action, and you can play with some different angles to light up different fibers.

 - Change angles to hit different muscle fibers

 - Shoulders back to keep tension at the top of the chest